 (Willem Kukyen, 2011-12 participant)

-The 6 modules will be held in the beautiful setting of Sharpham House and will offer an in-depth exploration of the teachings of the Buddha.
-These modules will include sustained blocks of teachings and discussion.
-There will be times for questions and several sittings each day are scheduled.
-There will be periods of silence during two of the meals each day.
-Modules will begin with dinner on the first evening and end with lunch on the final day.
-The modules at Sharpham offer plenty of opportunity for the programme participants to interact and are intended to foster community as well as peer relationships.
+The six modules are held at ITC Naarden in Holland, and offer an in-depth exploration of the teachings of the Buddha.
+These modules include sustained blocks of teachings and discussion, delivered in English.
+Times for questions and several sittings each day are scheduled.
+There are periods of silence during two of the meals each day.
+Modules begin with dinner on the first evening and after lunch on the final day.
+The modules offer plenty of opportunity for the programme participants to interact and are intended to foster community as well as peer relationships.

-Two retreats will be held at Gaia House and will have a study practice format.
-The week long retreats will be held in silence apart from the teaching sessions.
+The two retreats are held at Beatenberg retreat centre in Switzerland.
+Both week-long retreats have a study practice format, and are held in silence apart from the teaching sessions.

 “The programme has been practical, challenging and inspiring.
 The suggested readings and reflections have woven the course modules into daily life and offered sustenance in meeting the ‘good, bad and ugly’ on a moment-to-moment basis.
 The course has been enriched by the patience and generosity of the teachers, and by the dedication and tenacity of fellow students.”

 (River Wolton, 2011-12 participant)